kiasf159/C-language/README.md

 # C-language

-In this repository I'll add all of my data structures implementations.
+In this repository I'll add all of C code, C++ code, data structures implementations.

 ## Used C programming, Visual Studio 2017